One Word Project

 (Yes it’s Ketan Mehta in the video, he was there to make a documentary)

-I am working on a 99 pieces signature limited-edition boxes that will contain a charkha, pocket watch, salt from Dandi and Khadi handspun on a wooden charkha, I may also include his three monkeys and wooden clog.
-Like always, there is no timeline, it may be this season, next year or sometime in the future.
+I am working on a 99 pieces signature limited-edition boxes that will contain a charkha, pocket watch, salt from Dandi and cotton hand-spun on a wooden charkha, I may also include his three monkeys and wooden clog.
+Like always, there is no timeline, it maybe this season, next year or sometime in the future.
 It is one of the many ideas that my team is currently working on.